RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/04-Sensors/06-reset-sensor.md

 ##### Description

 Resets the gyroscope angles to 0.
 The drone will flash while the gyroscope is recalibrating.
-Once the light stops flashing the calibration is complete
+Do not handle or move the drone during calibration.

 ##### Parameters